crowdsecurity/magento-cs-extension/doc/USER_GUIDE.md

 ####  Decisions

-  In the `Decisons` part, you indicate which scenarios you wish to subscribe to in order to retrieve the community's decisions.
-You can also set whether you want to block banned IPs.
-Finally, you can set the cache used to store decisions.
+  In the `Decisons` part, you can define whether you want to block banned IPs and whether you want to ban IPs detected by local scenarios.
+Finally, you can configure the cache system used to store decisions.

 ![Decisions](images/screenshots/config-decisions.jpg)

-***

-`Decisions → List of subscribed scenarios` (`global` scope)

-Selected scenarios will be used for pulling decisions from community blocklist.

 ***

 `Decisions → Ban IP locally when a scenario triggers an alert` (`global` scope)